NuttyLogic/BSBolt/README.md

 -BT2                  Path to bowtie2 aligner
 -O                    Path to Output Prefix
 -DB                   Path to BSBolt Database
--CP                   Proportion threshold to label read not fully converted -CT                   Number of mCH that must be observed to label a read
-                      unconverted
 -M                    Read mismatch threshold, reads with mismatches greater
                       than threshold will be discarded -S                    Position Sort Output Bam, default=False